-2. INTERACT RESPECTFULLY AND FAIRLY WITH ALL CO-WORKERS, STUDENTS AND FAMILIES
+2. INTERACT RESPECTFULLY AND FAIRLY WITH ALL CO-WORKERS, STUDENTS, FAMILIES, AND COMMUNITY MEMBERS

 To create a collegial workplace for ourselves and a safe and engaging learning environment for our students, we must treat others with respect and dignity.
-In practice, this means consistently acting, speaking and dressing professionally, and avoiding inappropriate behaviors or interactions with co-workers, students, parents and other family members.
+In practice, this means consistently acting, speaking, and dressing professionally, and avoiding inappropriate behaviors or interactions with co-workers, students, parents and other family members, and community members.

-In particular, we cannot engage in conduct or use language that could be reasonably interpreted as abusive, hostile, intimidating, coercive, discriminatory, harassing or exploitative.
-We cannot refer to anyone else's race, color, ethnicity, national origin, religion, gender, sexual orientation, age or disability in a negative or joking way in any job-related situation.
+In particular, we cannot engage in conduct or use language that could be reasonably interpreted as abusive, hostile, intimidating, coercive, discriminatory, harassing, or exploitative.
+We cannot refer to anyone else's race, color, ethnicity, national origin, religion, gender, gender identity, sexual orientation, age, or disability in a negative or joking way in any job-related situation.
+[1]